maggieortiz/DataEngineerProject/README.md

 ### Current Steps:
 - Without access to AWS I wanted to create a POSTGRESQL local host db to do data analysis
+1. Go to PostGreSQL_dataqueries.ipynb file
+2. run scripts to create tables
+3. run scripts to insert data into tables
+4. run queries to execute queries
+5. run visualization and ML analysis cells

 ### AWS Steps:
 1. Add CSV files to an S3 bucket